FontoXML/fontoxml-table-flow-xhtml/README.md

 		})
 	],

-	// Widget are before rows.
+	// This widget is before each row.
 Any widget can be used, but only the {@link iconWidget} is supported here.
 Optional, defaults to an empty array.
 	rowBefore: [
 		createIconWidget('dot-circle-o', {
 			clickOperation: 'do-nothing'